JM89/crash-courses/CrashCourse-MessageBasedSystems/Lesson0/README.md

 ## API Structure

-The two APIs are fairly simple.
-However, if you look at [CrashCourse API Lesson 5](../CrashCourse-API/Lesson5/Final/CrashCourseApi.sln), you might spot a couple of differences:
+If you checked the API, you will see that there are fairly simple.
+If you compare them to [CrashCourse API Lesson 5](../CrashCourse-API/Lesson5/Final/CrashCourseApi.sln), you might spot a couple of differences:
 * A lot of classes & methods have disappeared: we do not access to a datastorage anymore.
-These are very simple endpoints doing very simple thing.
+These are very simple endpoints doing very simple things.
 * A Settings.cs file and appSettings section have been added: this is in preparation of the specific environment specific configuration that we will add.
 This file is initialize in the Startup.cs, ConfigureServices method.
 * The ILogger has been added to the controllers so we can log the requests.
 * The Review GET endpoint is marked as asynchronous.
 We will not cover async/await in this crashcourse.